About AFL and Rugby Injuries

 1. Hamstring Strain

 A hamstring strain or tear tends to be caused by a sudden movement, such as sprinting or quickly changing direction.
-Doing a proper warm up consisting of dynamic stretching and easing into sport-specific movements will help to prevent this kind of injury.
-Furthermore, improving flexibility and addressing strength in the quadriceps, hamstrings and glute muscles will also help to reduce injury risk.
+Doing a proper warm up consisting of dynamic movements and easing into sport-specific tasks will help to reduce the risk of this kind of injury.
+Furthermore, adequate physical preparation in the off season, throughout the year and leading up to games is essential – focusing on addressing strength, power and speed qualities will also help to reduce injury risk.

 2. Ankle Sprain

-An ankle sprain is when the ligaments of the ankle are over-stretched or torn.
+An ankle sprain is when the ligaments of the ankle are over-stretched, resulting in a tear or complete rupture of the fibres.
 This may occur as a result of awkwardly landing on the foot after jumping, turning or having someone land on the foot during a game.
-Again, improving balance, strength, and flexibilty of the ankle and lower leg muscles will help to prevent injury to the ankle.
+Addressing ankle proprioception, lower limb strength, power and mobility, will help to reduce the risk of ankle sprains.

 3. Calf Strains